athoune/Presentations/03_fastcgi/index.md

 !SLIDE

-# Please don't do batch in a webserver #
+# Please do not do batch in a webserver #

 Use batch queue and php-cli.

-wget in a cron file, anyone already did that ?
+wget in a cron file.
+Anyone already did that ?

 !SLIDE